-- Dependence on global automobile sector performance – Since the company derives three quarters of its revenues from overseas markets, the performance of the company is highly sensitive to fluctuations in the automobile sector performance in its key markets, including US, Europe, China and India.
+- Dependence on global automobile sector performance – Since the company derives three-quarters of its revenues from overseas markets, the performance of the company is highly sensitive to fluctuations in the automobile sector performance in its key markets, including the US, Europe, China and India.

-- Majority sales are concentrated over the company’s top 10 customers – over 2018-2020, around 80% sales were derived from the company’s top 10 customers, while the top 3 customers constitute around 45% sales.
-This means any loss of such customers, or reduction in their purchases can adversely affect business operations, cashflows and financial health.
+- The majority of sales are concentrated over the company’s top 10 customers – over 2018-2020, around 80% of sales were derived from the company’s top 10 customers, while the top 3 customers constitute around 45% of sales.
+This means any loss of such customers or reduction in their purchases can adversely affect business operations, cash flows and financial health.